-- 1. the student is a member of a gang, and - 2. the student knowingly engages in gang activity on school grounds.
+- 1. The student is a member of a gang. - 2.
+The student knowingly engages in gang activity on school grounds.

-Demonstrating that a student is a member of a "gang" relies on a definition with three components:
+Demonstrating that a student is a member of a gang relies on a definition with three components:

-- a. the group consists of three or more persons; - b. the group has an identifiable leadership; and - c. the group, on an ongoing basis, conspires and acts in concert mainly for criminal purposes.
+- 1. The group consists of three or more persons. - 2.
+The group has an identifiable leadership. - 3.
+The group, on an ongoing basis, conspires and acts in concert mainly for criminal purposes.